 I was thinking about how to easily draw and make a jig for a good looking and functioning cockpit coaming and came up with this idea that lends itself to easy drawing with a pencil and a piece of string.
 The original idea was someone posting on FB how he had made a mathematical calculation for the line for his coaming, but that one had some bends that were too steep for easy wood bending.
 Couldn’t find that post again.

-Here’s my feeble take drawn in Adobe Illustrator, it may cans helps!
-If not, read on and nerd on!
+Here’s my very feeble first take drawn in Adobe Illustrator.
+It will not help you to a nice shape.
+Read on and nerd on!

 To make your jig, start on your jig’s plywood bottom.
 Draw a circle with whatever means you have.
 You can drive a small screw or nail in, tie a string and a pencil to it and make sure the string is 16cm long when you tighten it all.
 That’s your R0.
 In our case we use 16cm.